 This village is on the northern side of Sea of Galilee, and was the center of the activities of Jesus and his town during that time.
 A grand 4th century AD Synagogue was excavated, which stood over the Synagogue from the time of Jesus.

-Capernaum was the center of Jesus activities in the Galilee and his town during that time.
-Jesus taught in the local synagogue.
+Capernaum was an ancient fishing village on the northwestern shore of the Sea of Galilee in modern-day Israel.
+It was a significant center of Jesus’ activities and the site of several of his miracles, according to the New Testament.
 It was also the home town of the apostles Peter, James, Andrew and John, and the tax collector Matthew.

 The site is located at the north corner of the Sea of Galilee, on the side of the ancient road from Tiberias to the east of the sea of Galilee: Golan, Gamla and Jordan.

 Note that in Capernaum there is also the Orthodox Church, located on the eastern side of the ruins.

 Capernaum first started to be inhabited during the 3rd Millennium BC in the early Bronze period.
 It was a small village of several houses, which was in the area controlled by the Biblical city in Tell Kinneret, located 3 KM to the west.
 It continued through the 2nd Millenium, as surfaced in the excavations, in the area around the center of the Roman village.
 During the Israelite/Iron period (1200-587 BC) there was a decline in the population, which was restored in the 5th century BC (the period of the returns of the exiles to Zion).